roytang/blog/content/posts/2007/01/nameless-deck-wins.md

 I knew what to do this time.
 His hand runs out of counters and he desperately throws Demonfire for 16 at me.
 I stay alive and respond with Demonfire for 9, winning the round.
 Mental note: When they play the Compulsive Research early, they have a bad hand and are looking for permission!
-Based on experience during the Gold Rush tournament, I usually side out the Cryoclasms against &#8216;Tron &#8211; they usually have only 4-8 viable targets, and I&#8217;d much rather have a Persecute or Krosan Grip available.
+Based on experience during the Gold Rush tournament, I usually side out the Cryoclasms against &#8216;Tron &#8211; they usually have only 4-8 viable targets, and I&'d much rather have a Persecute or Krosan Grip available.

 Round 7: